Kimberly Rorabaugh Abeyta, Au.D.

 Audiology Fellow

-Sara is originally from Waterford, Michigan.
-She received her Bachelor of Science in Allied Health Sciences with an emphasis in Speech-Language Pathology from Grand Valley State University (GVSU).
-She is currently completing her final year of a three-year clinical doctoral program in audiology at GVSU.
-For her final year, Sara will work as an audiology fellow at the Ear, Nose, and Throat & Facial Plastic Surgery Center of Fredericksburg and Hearing Resource Center.
-She will specialize in audiological diagnostics, including vestibular and electrophysiology testing; fitting and rehabilitation of adult and pediatric hearing aids; and tinnitus treatment.
-Sara previously interned at a community hearing clinic, an ENT clinic and the Michigan Ear Institute.
-Sara has been involved with the Special Olympics for over five years, including providing hearing screenings to athletes through the Healthy Hearing program.
-Her special interests include hearing aids, cochlear implants and tinnitus treatment.
+Alyssa is originally from Long Island, New York.
+She received her Bachelor of Science in Communication Sciences and Disorders from Adelphi University.
+She is currently completing her final year of her four-year doctoral program in clinical audiology at Montclair State University.
+As a part of completing her doctoral program, Alyssa will be working as an audiology fellow at the Ear, Nose, and Throat & Facial Plastic Surgery Center of Fredericksburg and Hearing Resource Center.
+She will be specializing in audiological diagnostics, including vestibular and electrophysiology, fitting and rehabilitation of adult and pediatric hearing aids and tinnitus treatment.
+Alyssa has previously interned at Montclair State University’s campus clinic, an outpatient hospital, a private practice, a childhood developmental center and a multi-specialty medical center.
+Her special interests include adult diagnostics and hearing aid fittings.